gazebosim/gz-sim/tutorials/surface_vehicles.md

 # Overview

 This tutorial explains how to create and load a maritime surface vehicle in Gazebo.
-This type of vehicles usually have multiple thrusters and navigate with the presence of waves and wind.
+This type of vehicle usually has multiple thrusters and navigate with the presence of waves and wind.

 ## Related tutorials